Matt Olson Preview, Player Props: Braves vs. Rockies

 Matt Olson At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 10th, and he is third in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 43rd in batting average, 10th in on-base percentage, and third in slugging.

-- Olson will look to extend his five-game hitting streak.
-He's batting .421 in his last games.
+- Olson will look to extend his six-game hitting streak.
+He's batting .350 in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.